simulation-based-inference/simulation-based-inference.github.io/index.md

 ---
-layout: home
+layout: page
+title: Simulation-based inference
 permalink: /
 ---

-*This website under construction.*

-# Introduction
+## Introduction

 Simulators are the modern manifestation of scientific theories.
 They implement mechanistic models of the underlying natural phenomena of interest as well as models for the instruments used to observe those phenomena.
 The expressiveness of programming languages facilitates the development of complex, high-fidelity simulations and the power of modern computing provides the ability to generate synthetic data from them.
 The flexibility of simulators has made them critical research tools (and major cyberinfrastructure investments) for predicting how systems will behave across many areas of science and engineering.
 Unfortunately, despite their predictive power, these *simulators are poorly suited for statistical inference*, which is a core aspect of data-intensive science.
 To meet this challenge, there are an emerging set of techniques for simulation-based inference (SBI).